What is Resolve Financial Recovery?

 For more information, read our guide about debt statute of limitations.

-How to stop Resolve Financial Recovery from calling
+How to stop calls from Resolve Financial Recovery

 How to file a complaint about Resolve Financial Recovery

-If Resolve Financial Recovery doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Resolve Financial Recovery is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.